rehierl/abstract-properties/15-x-hierarchies-2/_remarks.md

 - a family of rev-post-order traces
 - recall - preD is reversed to preR

-generalize to "a family of strings"
+generalize to "a hierarchy/family of strings"
 - just to proof that it does add up
-- efficiency the ce() as the first/last item
+- efficiency - the ce() as the first/last item
 - a tag soup ain't no (fucking) node tree

 essential to proof that a tree can be encoded